reorx/httpstat/README.md

 python httpstat.py httpbin.org/get
 ```

+> If installed through pip or brew, you can use `httpstat` as a command instead of `python httpstat.py`.

 By default it will write response body in a tempfile, but you can let it print out by setting `HTTPSTAT_SHOW_BODY=true`:

 ```bash